iamshreeram/scala-starter/README.md

 ### Reactive programming :

-### What?
+##### What?
 ```
-reactive programming is a declarative programming paradigm concerned with data streams and the
+Reactive programming is a declarative programming paradigm concerned with data streams and the
 propagation of change.
 This means that it becomes possible to express static (e.g. arrays) or
 dynamic (e.g. event emitters) data streams with ease via the employed programming language(s), and that an
 inferred dependency within the associated execution model exists, which facilitates the automatic propagation